svenons/svenons/README.md

 # Hi, I'm Svens! 👋

-I am a first-year  Software Engineering student at SDU Sønderborg.
+I am a second-year  Software Engineering student at SDU Sønderborg.

 I don't have anything interesting in my profile, but you can check out my socials and connect!
 ## 🔗 Links